singer30/hrext06-myCruddyApp/README.md

 ### Next Sprint (what are we trying to code)
 Examples: Replace with your own.
 - [ ] center the page
-- [ ] retheame for the pokedex
+- [x] allow pokedex to check if you have already caught a pokemon
 - [ ] add the Kanto pokemon
-- [ ] add a catch and release theme to the buttons
+- [x] add a catch and release theme to the buttons
 - [ ] organize them my type
 - [ ] color code the names by time
 - [ ] add the pokemon theme song
 - [ ] add their immages
+- [ ] add button that allows the user to view all his caught pokemon

 - [ ] Optional: Host on repl.it (html,css, js)